ZA9474/OZP0R-DD0S/README.md

 # farmers often set traps for the safety of their rice plants, some become victims but the community never decreases

 # ospor is a symbol of freedom and independence

+# This script is a messenger for racist and arbitrary oppressors.